Current vacancies

 Vacancy Types: Ongoing (Permanent) - Full Time

-Primary objective: Undertake tasks associated with the installation, repair, maintenance and operation of Power Services systems and assets, the Lineworker / Electrical Fitter Mechanic will be required to work overtime and attend after hour’s calls on a roster.
+Primary objective: Undertake tasks associated with the installation, repair, maintenance and operation of Power Networks systems and assets, the Lineworker / Electrical Fitter Mechanic (EFM) will be required to work overtime and attend after hour’s calls on a roster, with some possible travel to perform work in other centres within Southern Region as reasonably required.

 Special Instructions: Aboriginal applicants will be granted priority consideration for this vacancy.